← return to study.practicaldsc.org

 Answer: The AVMSE of the \lambda we’d choose to use to train a model.

 Point B is the minimum point on the graph, indicating the optimal \lambda value that minimizes the AVMSE.
-This is the \lambda we’d choose to train the model.
+This is because we don’t typically regularize the intercept term’s coefficient, w_0^*.

 The average score on this problem was 91%.